 Jeff Garcia began his road to football stardom at San Jose State University in California where he played with the San Jose State Spartans.
-Because he was considered to small to play in the NFL, he was first drafted into the Canadian Football League where he would quickly prove his mettle.
-He went on to play for the San Francisco 49ers before being traded to the Cleveland Browns.
+Because he was considered too small to play in the NFL he was first drafted into the Canadian Football League, and it was there that he would prove his mettle.
+Garcia then went on to play for the San Francisco 49ers before being traded to the Cleveland Browns.
 He bounced between the Browns to the Detroit Lions to the Philadelphia Eagles Before a two year stint on the Tampa Bay Buccaneers.

 Jeff Garcia – Now

-Jeff Garcia was asked to be a coach for the Canadian Football League’s Montreal Alouettes team, but a few days after signing the contract decided that he wanted to work coach for the Los Angeles Rams.
-He is married to 2004 Playboy Playmate of the Year Carmella DeCesare.
-He has four children with her, daughters Presley and Faith and sons Jason and Jax.
+Jeff Garcia was asked to be a coach for the Canadian Football League’s Montreal Alouettes team, but a few days after signing the contract he decided that he wanted to coach for the Los Angeles Rams.
+In his personal life he is married to 2004 Playboy Playmate of the Year Carmella DeCesare.
+Garcia has four children with her, daughters Presley and Faith and sons Jason and Jax.
 Garcia is very proud of his Mexican heritage and is very involved in the Hispanic Scholarship Fund.